tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 We recommend using [homebrew](http://brew.sh) to install the bazel and SWIG dependencies, and installing python dependencies using easy_install or pip.

+Of course you can also install Swig from source without using homebrew.
+In that case, be sure to install its dependency [PCRE](from www.pcre.org) and not PCRE2.

 #### Dependencies

 Follow instructions [here](http://bazel.io/docs/install.html) to install the